EGI-Federation/documentation/content/en/providers/getting-started/integration_checklist/_index.md

 ---
-title: Resource Center Integration Check List
+title: Resource Centre Integration Check List
 type: docs
 ---

-This page provides an overview of what are the required steps to get a new Resource Center integrated into the EGI Federation.
+This page provides an overview of what are the required steps to get a new Resource Centre integrated into the EGI Federation.

 1. Be aware of the
    [security policies](https://wiki.egi.eu/wiki/EGI_CSIRT:Policies).